Skip to Content

 Health hazards of chalkdust

 Chalkdust can cause skin irritation or allergic reactions in some people.
-Some chalk dust may be contaminated with heavy metals like mercury, lead, and arsenic that could result in long-term exposure to toxins.
+Some chalk dust may be contaminated with heavy metals like mercury, lead, and arsenic, which could result in long-term exposure to toxins.

 See Related: Are Coffee Filters Compostable?